korund/6489237645/README.md

 Use this project, to make a responsive grid.
 Grid have to be different in desktop and mobile devices.</p>

 ## Grid elements
-Grid can be so simple or fancy as you like but have to contain elements:
+Grid can be so simple or fancy as you like.
+You can use plain text or angular typescript for adding a content.
+Grid have to contain elements:

 - Title
 - Image